longlife52/project_transformation_long_lisa/README.md

 I have reviewed the list of deductions for this project and in the syllabus.

 ## Comments
+Note: The Atom errors in my project are from code supplied by Richard.
+I chose to ignore the errors and maintain the code as it was provided to me.

 Whew!
 This was an intense assignment that took a lot longer than anticipated.
 I continue to be grateful that I write and produce for a living.
 I do not see myself re-constructing websites for others, ever!
 I definitely will address my websites over the summer and make them responsive.

 I do remain grateful to be learning this content.
 The exercises are keeping me on my toes and my brain processes faster than it did a year ago!